benSlaughter/allotment/README.md

 ### Recording a Block

-The basic way of recording a block is as follows:
+Recording a block of code could not be simpler.

 ```ruby
 Allotment.record('my_recording') { # code here }